gbinal/p-o-d.github.com/schema.md

 -----------------------------
 The following "common core" fields are required, to be used to describe each entry:

-(*Select the question marks to learn more about the use of each element, including the range of valid entries where appropriate.
-[Consult the schema maps to find the equivalent Data.gov, RDFa Lite, and CKAN fields](metadata-resources#common_core_required_fields_equivalents).*)
+(*Consult the 'Further Metadata Field Guidance' section lower in the page to learn more about the use of each element, including the range of valid entries where appropriate.
+Consult the [schema maps]](metadata-resources#common_core_required_fields_equivalents) to find the equivalent Data.gov, RDFa Lite, and CKAN fields.*)

 {.table .table-striped}
 Field               | Definition                                                                                                                                     |JSON